comodit/synapse-agent/README.md

 ### Fast
 Parallelize tasks accross all your hosts.

-Synapse-agents are automatically bound to an AMQP fanout exchange.
-It means that if a single message is published into that exchange, the RabbitMQ server broadcasts this message to every synapse-agent bound to that exchange.
+The agents are automatically bound to an AMQP fanout exchange.
+It means that if a single message is published into that exchange, the RabbitMQ server broadcasts this message to every agent bound to that exchange.

 ### Flexible
 Reach nodes without knowing their ip or hostname, filter requests by hostname, ip, platform